franksfc/Hackintosh-Opencore-Inspiron3670-franksfc/README.md

 * X99
 * X299

-For B360, B365, H310, H370, Z390 users, make sure you have [SSDT-PMC (opens new window)](https://dortania.github.io/Getting-Started-With-ACPI/)both under EFI/OC/ACPI and config.plist -> ACPI -> Add.
+For B360, B365, H310, H370, Z390 users, make sure you have [SSDT-PMC](https://dortania.github.io/Getting-Started-With-ACPI/)both under EFI/OC/ACPI and config.plist -> ACPI -> Add.
 For more info on making and compiling SSDTs, please see ：

 *Note*: 10th gen CPUs do not need this SSDT